noSweatSuperDry/Ecoaims-Claim-Fix-and-Reclamation-Page/README.md

 # Ecoaims Claims/Fix And Reclamations DataBase

-This is a CRUD project to complete Degree of Riveria.
+This is a project to complete Degree of Riveria.

 Used framework: React [axios,cloudinary-react,react-loading-icons etc. libries are used ]